puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 ### no_proxy

-List of domain names that should not go through `http_proxy_host`.
+List of host or domain names that should not go through `http_proxy_host`.
 Environment variable no_proxy or NO_PROXY will override this value.
+Names can be specified as an FQDN `host.example.com`, wildcard `*.example.com`, dotted domain `.example.com`, or suffix `example.com`.

 - *Default*: localhost, 127.0.0.1